What Happens to IRS Tax Debt When You Die?

 How to Minimize a Deceased Person’s Tax Liability

 Whether you’re alive or not, you should never pay more tax than you have to.
-The estate or surviving spouse should contact the IRS to ask for penalty abatement.
+The estate or the surviving spouse should contact the IRS to request penalty abatement.
 This can greatly help to reduce the amount owed.

 Then, you should make sure that all of the deceased person’s returns were filed correctly.
 If not, consider amending old returns for refunds.
 With the final tax return, make sure that you claim all of the allowable deductions.